How To Cook Fluffy, Tasty Quinoa

 One cup dry quinoa yields about three cups cooked quinoa.

 How much liquid do I need to cook quinoa?

-To cook 1 cup quinoa, you need about 2 cups liquid.
+To cook one cup quinoa, you need 1 3/4 cups liquid.

 How long does it take to cook quinoa?